conduktor/conduktor-docs/docs/platform/configuration/user-authentication/SSO/ldap.md

 ## TL;DR

-Here is an example of snippet to put in your configuration file, that contains server, users and groups attributes.
+Here is an example snippet to put in your configuration file, that contains server, users and groups attributes.

 ```yaml title="platform-config.yaml"
 sso: